Public Liability Insurance for Gyms and Fitness Studios in Malaysia

 | Visitor trips over equipment left in walkway | Injury to your own employees (covered by SOCSO/EL) |

-| Equipment malfunction injures member during use | Damage to your own property or equipment |
+| Equipment malfunction injures member during use | Damage to your own property or equipment (covered by the fire base) |

 | Child injured in kids area or creche | Professional advice given by unqualified staff |